Many people ask, "what is an HMO?" A health maintenance organization, or HMO, is a health plan that tends to have fewer expenses.

 You can’t get care from just any doctor, hospital, or pharmacy.
 You’ll have to pay the full price for a prescription from an out-of-network pharmacy.
 Accidentally have an expensive test like an MRI at a non-participating imaging center, and you’ll be on the hook for the entire cost.
 HMOs rarely cover any out-of-network care, except for emergencies.

 Your plan will have specialists in your network, but sometimes you may need to go outside of the network for the best care.
 If you do, the HMO will first have to approve a referral.

 You may have to live or work in the HMO’s service area, usually covering only certain counties or zip codes.
 If you travel, spend a lot of time away from the HMO’s service area, or have a child attending college outside your zip code, an HMO may not be the best plan.
 Your child, for instance, will have to travel back to the service area for healthcare.

 HMOs, based on the concept that you can prevent future medical problems if you maintain your health now, were popular in the 1990s.
-In recent years, their popularity has waned, as more people choose another less expensive insurance option, consumer-driven, high-deductible health plans.
-PPOs remain the most popular health plan.
+More people are choosing other less expensive insurance options, however, such as consumer-driven, high-deductible health plans or PPOs.
 Moreover, many preventive healthcare services are now covered according to federal law.